mcgarrah/mcgarrah.github.io/_posts/2024-08-08-proxmox-ceph-homelab-settings.md

 **`osd_deep_scrub_randomize_ratio`**
 : Default: 0.15 or 15%.
 : Description: The rate at which scrubs will randomly become deep scrubs (even before osd_deep_scrub_interval has past).
 Note that this option has been around for awhile but not documented in the open source release very well.
-You can find it in RedHat and IBM docsets.
+You can find it in RedHat and IBM documentation.
 : Code: [osd: randomize deep scrubbing](https://github.com/ceph/ceph/pull/6550/files#diff-dfb9ddca0a3ee32b266623e8fa489626R3247)

 ### Retrieve Current Defaults